Caroline Simmons: Personal life

-Simmons lives in Stamford with her Republican husband and three children.
+Simmons lives in Stamford with her Republican husband and four children.
 Outside of political office, she is involved in the community and serves on the board of the Women's Business Development Council and the Executive Committee of the Stamford Partnership.
+Her brother, Nicholas Simmons, previously ran for Connecticut's 36th State Senate district in 2024 against Republican Ryan Fazio, losing 48.3% to 51.7%.